Mohamad E. Allaf, M.D.

 Director, Minimally Invasive and Robotic Surgery

-Dr. Allaf is an Associate Professor of Urology, Oncology, and Biomedical Engineering at the Brady Urological Institute and Director of Minimally Invasive and Robotic Urological Surgery at the Johns Hopkins Hospital.
+Dr. Allaf is Professor of Urology, Oncology, and Biomedical Engineering at the Brady Urological Institute and Director of Minimally Invasive and Robotic Urological Surgery at the Johns Hopkins Hospital.
 He joined the staff after receiving his undergraduate and medical degrees from the Johns Hopkins University and completing his residency and advanced training in Urology at Johns Hopkins, as well.

 As a urologic oncologist, his main clinical focus includes the treatment of kidney tumors and prostate cancer.
 While expert in both open and minimally invasive surgery, he specializes in ROBOTIC approaches to these diseases and is amongst the busiest robotic surgeons in the world.
 The following is a list of robotic procedures he performs on a regular basis: